rishabh-parekh/covid/README.md

 ## 4. Data Analytics

 ### Objective
-The objective of the data analytics is to provide administraton and policy makers the contextual data to make decisions
+The objective of the data analytics is to provide administraton and policy makers the contextual data to make decisions.

+## Prediction Data

+Over here, we will reference the Reich lab and other fanstic data collectors and predictors.
+Our specific goal to to enable universities and policy makers to contextualize data along with prediction models....

 ### Code